-Comparison is riddled in toxicity, teasing that you are ‘not enough’ and lying that “life was better” when or “you will be happy if.”
-It’s a natural human tendency to look back to a certain point in time and remember the good things about that season, forgetting the bad.
+Comparison is riddled in toxicity, teasing that you are ‘not enough’ and lying that “life was better when” or “you will be happy if.”
+It’s a natural human tendency to look back to a certain point in time and remember the good things about that season, while forgetting the bad.
 Although I miss last year, if I’m completely truthful, I’m healthier now.
 Mind, body, and spirit.
 If I’m truthful, it’s my ego that has taken a blow.
-If I’m truthful, I know I wouldn’t, and couldn’t, erase this challenging year.
-These painful and uncertain times have been equally infused with love and light, hope and beauty.
+If I’m truthful, I know I wouldn’t (and couldn’t) erase this challenging year.
+These painful and uncertain times are equally infused with love and light, hope and beauty.
 If this year didn’t happen, I would have never met another part of myself or developed a new path.

 The challenge of this year will pass.
 The fear of sickness will pass.
 The quiet rhythm of your days at home will pass.
 The joys will pass, too.
 These moments will be replaced by new experiences.
 You will arrive at places and champion a purpose that you never thought would be your story.
 This is not the end of everything, and you are not cancelled.
 Your life is not cancelled.
 Your story has not ended.